-I don’t know if this should remind me of Frank Miller, who had many similar kinds of pages, or if Miller should remind me of Bill Sienkiewicz.
+I don’t know if this page, below, should remind me of Frank Miller, who had many similar kinds of pages, or if Miller should remind me of Bill Sienkiewicz.

 At the back of this comic, Bill offers “A Tale of Three Covers…” It’s pretty cool.